A vegan diet is a well known tool against autoimmune diseases because it generally lowers inflammation.

 Well, there are some obvious limitations.
 It’s a single study with largely self-reported data, so you can’t make too many definitive conclusions.

-However, it does appear that a plant-based diet is effective at managing ulcerative colitis for most chronic sufferers.
+While more research is needed, it does appear that a plant-based diet is effective at managing ulcerative colitis for most chronic sufferers.

 We can guess that a vegan diet would be even more effective, but until that’s actually studied, we have no evidence behind it.